chrlsC08/flask-vocab-app/README.md

 Copy code
 export FLASK_APP=app.py
 flask run
-The app will be available at http://localhost:5000.
+Your app will now be running at http://localhost:5000 🎉.

 Docker Deployment
-To run the application using Docker:
+Prefer running things in a container?
+Here's how:

 Build the Docker image: